 -Keep the amount of guests attending your shower in mind when you create your registry.

 -Add items by amount of importance, so that the things you want the most are added first.

 #6: Keep Your Registry Cost-Realistic

-You can make your life and others’ lives easier by selecting items that would be easy for any one person to purchase that would save you some serious time and effort.
+You can make your life and others’ lives easier by selecting essential items that are easy for any one person to purchase.

 Examples of this are: